- Aquatics

 - Waikanae Beach is susceptible to flooding from storm tides through the Waikanae Estuary and Waimeha Stream which provide pathways for flooding from the sea.

-- Under current conditions, flooding in an extreme tide event is localized to drains, streams and lagoons, but with future RSLR the area susceptible to coastal flooding will increase, becoming extensive in the highest RSLR scenario considered.
+- Under current conditions, flooding in an extreme tide event is localised to drains, streams and lagoons, but with future RSLR the area susceptible to coastal flooding will increase, becoming extensive in the highest RSLR scenario considered.

 Future coastal erosion hazard

 The Waikanae shoreline has a good sediment supply which is projected to continue.
 As a result it is projected that under the lower RSLR scenarios for each timeframe shoreline growth will continue and that any erosion is likely be limited to small distances (less than the present-day hazard) if an extremely large storm occurred near the end of the timeframe.
 However, under higher RSLR scenarios at 30, 50 and 100 years, the shoreline is projected to erode.
+The following erosion distances are averages from the upper bound of the ‘most likely’ erosion position.

 North of Waimeha Stream

-Projected to change:
+Projected to erode on average:

-- -9 to -23 m by 2050
+- 9m by 2050

-- -3 to -32m by 2070
+- 10m to 2m by 2070

-- +8 to -70m by 2120
+- 15 to 31m by 2130

 South of Waimeha Stream

-Projected to change:
+Projected to erode on average:

-- -6 to -18 m by 2050
+- 6m by 2050

-- -1 to -26 m by 2070
+- 4 to 11m by 2070

 Future coastal flood hazard